Old Dale Road - Gold Crown Road 4WD

 Once organized, we were ready to begin our adventure down the washboard dirt road into the Pinto Basin.
 On both sides of the road, plant life was abundant.
-I spotted creosote (Larrea tridentata), pencil Cholla, numerous smoke trees (Dalea spinosa) and an occasional beavertail cactus (Opuntia basilaris).
+I spotted creosote (Larrea tridentata), pencil cholla, numerous smoke trees (Dalea spinosa) and an occasional beavertail cactus (Opuntia basilaris).
 I was surprised to see so many plants in bloom in November.
 In the desert, no matter what month you visit, there is always something in bloom, but the yellow, white and green colors that filled the roadside were more than I had expected.

-As we traveled further into the Pinto Basin, the dirt road turned from a washboard graded surface, to fairly deep sand.
+As we traveled further into the Pinto Basin, the dirt road turned from a washboard graded surface, to sand.
 Sections of the road passed through sandy washes bordered by smoke trees and desert willows (Chilopsis linearis); the latter were in full bloom.

 On the right side of the road, as we passed through Pinto Wash, we came upon a landmark sign for Mission Well.
 The well was drilled in 1934 to provide water to the mines and mills in the nearby area.
 The foundation and other ruins from the well still remain in fairly good condition.

 Not far from Mission Well, we came upon another abandoned mining area which had rusty old containers that may have been used as cyanide vats to separate the gold from the ore.
 Crumbled foundations and interesting rocks scattered the area.
 Many of the rocks contained green veins which we were unable to identify.